 We at Target Teal are not satisfied with the existing organizational structures.
 So we are developing a fourth option in conjunction with other org design companies. 🙂

 Organic Organization is a self-organizing catalyst for teams and companies, inspired by Holacracy and S3.
 Unlike the first, O² is open, more flexible and with a simpler language than that of a Constitution.
 We also believe it will be easier to apply than S3, with a clear distinction between essential and optional practices.

-The O² will be distributed in 3 books: Game Book, Pattern Book and Rogue Book.
+The O² is made from a set of meta-agreements and a pattern library.
 The first contains the essential rules of the game, which basically determines what is allowed and what is forbidden.
-The Pattern Book is an extensive reference to standards, practices, and modifications that can be applied as your experience with the method increases.
-Lastly, the Rogue Book is an extensive implementation book that contains tips on how you can introduce O² into your organization or team.
+The pattern library is an extensive reference to standards, practices, and modifications that can be applied as your experience with the method increases.

 Your own organizational structure